captainalan/black-hole-tutorial/README.md

 ![Figure 8: Highlights](images/img_08.png)

 Things here are of course very fuzzy.
 You can play around with your layers (opacity values, etc.) until you get a result you like.

-Here's my black hole!
+Behold, a black hole!

 ![Figure 9: Finished](images/img_09.png)